CreatorguyS/convo-sentiment-analyzer/README.md

 You: My package is not delivered yet.
 → Sentiment: negative (0.81)
-Bot: I'm sorry your package is delayed.
+Bot: I’m sorry your package is delayed.
 Could you share your order ID?

 You: Also the billing was wrong.
 → Sentiment: negative (0.73)